Qi Gong for Health

 Qi gong movements help to cleanse, clear blockages and regulate Yin Yang in the internal body allowing organs and body systems to function better.
 Qi Gong is accessible to anyone of any age, any fitness level or physical condition.
 Students can find improvement in; energy, balance, sleep, coordination, proprioception (body awareness), organ function, immune system levels, bone density, motor control, muscle strength, mobility, flexibility, oxygen intake, circulation, lymph function, emotions, hormone levels, sexual energy, digestion/absorption of nutrients/elimination, blood pressure, stress levels, alertness, clarity, relaxation, mental calm and much more.

-Live Online Private Tuition
+Qigong for Health Online Private Tuition

 Please note that Qigong practices are not a replacement for conventional medical treatment.
 Please seek advice from your GP before commencing any movement or stillness arts.